LudoTheHUN/pperceptrons/README.md

 # pperceptrons

-A Clojure library designed to implement [pperceptrons](http://www.igi.tugraz.at/psfiles/pdelta-journal.pdf) using core.matrix.
+A Clojure library designed to implement a [pperceptron](http://www.igi.tugraz.at/psfiles/pdelta-journal.pdf) using core.matrix.

+An alternative to traditional [neural networks](http://en.wikipedia.org/wiki/Artificial_neural_network) for [function approximation](http://en.wikipedia.org/wiki/Function_approximation).

-Parallel perceptrons (pperceptrons or pp's for short), via the p-delta learning rule, can approximate functions from R^n to the range [-1.0 , 1.0] to arbitrary accuracy given appropriate paramters.
+A parallel perceptron (pperceptron or pp's for short), trained via the p-delta learning rule, can approximate a function from ℝⁿ to the range [-1.0 , 1.0].
+It can do this to arbitrary accuracy given appropriate parameters.

 Read the paper to learn more.

 While epoch based utility functions are available, they all fall back to iterative on-line learning implemented in `train`.

-WIP: Key meta parameters (like learning rate) are auto tuned, no paramter tuning is required.
+All meta parameters (like learning rate) are auto tuned, no parameter tuning is required.

 ## Usage